Mimicall/ranklink/README.md

 ### Commands

+* `/help` - See more details and get a full list of commands.
 * `/config display` — View the current bot configuration.
 * `/config requestrole add` — Connect a Discord role to a Roblox group rank.
 * `/config requestrole remove` — Disconnect a role from rank syncing.